 Sponsored students are those for whom an agency outside the university is paying student fees and requires an invoice submitted directly from the university.
 This usually is an employer but includes government agencies, vocational rehabilitation, military branches, foreign governments, trusts, 529 plans and other such funding sources.

-To initiate the sponsor process, you (or the organization sponsoring you) must submit a financial voucher or other documentation from the sponsoring agency indicating what portion of their tuition and fees should be billed to the sponsoring agency.
+To initiate the sponsor process, you (or the organization sponsoring you) must submit a financial voucher or other documentation from the sponsoring agency indicating what portion of your tuition and fees should be billed to the sponsoring agency.
 Depending on the particular sponsor, the financial voucher may be called an authorization, letter of credit, or financial guarantee or, for 529 plans, is a letter indicating how many hours you have remaining.
 The financial voucher or other sponsor documentation should include, at a minimum, the following information:

 Your name and university identification number (UID)